 Laws of the future

 One of the challenges in ensuring that the way AV data is used is good for everyone is lack of tailored legislation.

-“The primary source of privacy protection in Australia is the Privacy Act 1988 (Cth) and the equivalent legislation in most States and Territories,” Matthew told me.
+“The primary source of privacy protection in Australia is the Privacy Act 1988 (Cth) and the equivalent legislation in most States and Territories,” Matthew said.

 “[These laws] aren’t tailored to cater for the specific issues that arise in the context of automated vehicles or other emerging technologies.”

 For Matthew, the key issue is giving people the power to balance convenience with privacy.